Skip to main content

 • The direct fast path is labeled inline on the arrow with a short sentence-case annotation.

-• Step numbers are placed above the arrow in Sui Blue 500 using small ALL CAPS labels.
+• Step numbers are placed above the arrow in Sui Blue 600 using small sentence-case labels.

-For simpler actor-to-actor flows, a traditional sequence diagram is often clearer.
+Large multi-phase sequence diagrams use Claude Design.
+For more basic actor-to-actor flows, Mermaid is often clearer.
 The following example shows a transaction being submitted by a client, validated by a validator, and confirmed back to the client:

 Flowcharts